thewca/tnoodle-lib/README.md

 ### WCA Scramble Program

-When you're ready to develop, run the following and then visit <http://localhost:2014/scramble/>
+When you're ready to develop, just go ahead and code!
+There is no UI to this part of TNoodle.
+You can always execute the full integration and unit test suite via:

-    ./gradlew :webscrambles:runShadow
+    ./gradlew :scrambles:check

-To build a distributable/executable `.jar` file, run:
+To build a distributable `.jar` file, run:

+    ./gradlew :scrambles:assemble

+You cannot run the resulting `.jar`, because it is conceived as a Maven artifact.
+We recommend using the online distribution [hosted at Bintray](https://bintray.com/thewca)

+If you _really_ want to use a local build in your project, execute:

-    ./gradlew :webscrambles:shadowJar
+    ./gradlew :scrambles:publishToMavenLocal

-You can run the `.jar` from the commandline using: (replace the `$VERSION` tag accordingly)

-    java -jar TNoodle-WCA-$VERSION.jar
+and point whatever Maven-style build tool you're using to your local `.m2` repository.

 _Important note: You must never use a custom build for any official competitions._ [Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.